 Alternatively, you can take advantage of a drug take-back program, being offered at local pharmacies, government events, and via mail-back.
+The US Drug Enforcement Agency's National Take Back Initiative website also lists information about prescription drug drop-off events, including controlled substances .
 All pharmaceuticals, including controlled substances can be taken to upcoming NYC Department of Sanitation SAFE disposal events.

 If you cannot find a donation outlet or a take-back program, The White House Office of National Drug Control Policy recommends that you refer to printed material accompanying the medication for specific disposal instructions.
 Most prescription drugs should be mixed with an undesirable substance (such as used coffee grounds or kitty litter) and put in impermeable, non-descript containers (such as empty cans or sealable bags) marked "not recyclable - disposal only" before discarding them in the trash.
 However, according to the Food and Drug Administration (FDA) certain medications should be flushed for safety purposes.
 For information on radioactive medication, see the NYC Department of Health and Mental Hygiene's radiological health page .